djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image59.png">

 49. Under “Authentication type”, select “Bearer Token” and enter the generated token you copied.
 In the “Service Instance URL” section, enter the CodeEngine URL received from your bootcamp instructor.
-Note that this URL ends with "/chat/completions"

 Click on “Connect”.